HL7/fhir-us-ndh/input/pagecontent/index.md

 In this diagram, the NDH production environment contains four components:
 1. NDH component - handles all RESTful FHIR APIs communication between the NDH Server and Clients; validate, verify, populate, and store the NDH data contents;
 handles the subscription/notification for any critical data changes; support the bulk export and ndhexport operation; ...
-2. Un-Attested information component - stores and processes un-attested information from NPPES, PECOS, ...
+2. Un-Attested information component - stores and processes un-attested information from the CMS National Plan and Provider Enumeration System (NPPES), the Medicare Provider Enrollment, Chain, and Ownership System (PECOS), ...
 3. Updates and corrections component - store and processes the update and correction data for the data entered from the Clients
 4. Attested information component - store and process the attested information

-### NDH Data Model
+### NDH Use Cases
 To determine which resources to profile, extensions to create, etc. we reviewed a number of use cases supported by healthcare directories today:
 - Basic Information Exchange
     - A1.
 Enable electronic exchange (e.g. discovery of electronic endpoints such as IHE/EHR endpoints, FHIR server URLs, Direct addresses) - enables the electronic exchange of health information by supporting the ability to discover electronic service information including electronic endpoints or electronic addresses